andrrrl/lantube/README.md

 ### Client (Browser): ###
 * Local: Navigate to http://localhost:3000 in any modern browser
 * LAN: Get your server's IP number and navigate to http://YOUR_SERVER_IP:3000 from any modern browser
-* Select playback mode (fullscreen, windowed or audio-only).
+* Select playback mode (fullscreen, windowed, audio-only or chromecast).
 Deafults to what's defined in the `.env` file.

 ### Client (CLI): ###
 * Python CLI (full featured):